Street Road

 DETAILS

-• We are meeting 6 times this year over Zoom, the third Saturday every other month.
+• We met 6 times this year over Zoom.

-• Participants have access to an ongoing Slack site for discussion and sharing readings, resources, etc.
+• Participants had access to an ongoing Slack site for discussion and sharing readings, resources, etc.

-• Four of the session themes draw on ongoing or current projects and themes at Street Road - we will choose later themes together as they emerge from our discussions.
+• Four of the session themes drew on ongoing or current projects and themes at Street Road.

 ZOOM SESSIONS